ChrispaixK/morse-decoder/README.md

 # Morse decoder

-> This is a simple ruby code that takes a char word or sentences in morse and turn it into readable text.
+> This is a simple ruby code that takes a char word or sentences in morse and translate  it into readable text.

 ## Built With